 - Federal law limits the amounts employees can save in tax-deferred plans such as the Plan.
 Because of these limits (which are indexed annually), some employees may not be able to contribute the full amount otherwise allowed each year.
 If you reach this limit, your contributions are automatically stopped until the following tax year.
 If you believe that any of these limits may affect you, you may want to consider changing your contribution rate.
 For more information, see Annual IRS Contribution Limits on page O-7. - Investment funds can decline in value.
 Your account balance reflects both contributions and investment gains or losses on those contributions. - The law requires that certain Plan provisions go into effect during any plan year in which the value of the accounts of certain key employees exceeds 60% of the value of all accounts combined.
 If you are affected by these provisions, you will be notified in the unlikely event that they go into effect. - If you leave the Company before you become 100% vested, the non-vested funds in your Company Match Account and Company Profit-Sharing Account will be forfeited when: - The value of your account is distributed, - You have a five-year break in service, or - If you are not vested in any portion of your Company Match Account and Company Profit-Sharing Account, when you terminate service on the date your employment ends. - If you do not provide proper notice of an address change, you may experience a delay in receiving your statements, withdrawals and distributions.
-To provide notice of an address change, you should call the Chevron Phillips Employee Service Center at 1-800-446-1422 and press option 3. - If there is a conflict between claimants to your account, distribution may be delayed until the conflict is resolved. - Plan benefits may be affected if the Plan is merged, amended, suspended or discontinued.
+To provide notice of an address change, you should update it on MySphere under "Contact Info."
+If you are not an active employee, you can call the CPChem Benefits Service Center at 1-833-964-3575 to update your home address. - If there is a conflict between claimants to your account, distribution may be delayed until the conflict is resolved. - Plan benefits may be affected if the Plan is merged, amended, suspended or discontinued.
 However, the value of your accounts will not be reduced as a result of any of these occurrences.
 For more information, see Other Important Information on this page.